 Once you reach 40, take time to explore yourself and play MORE.
 In this fashion, you can discover the perks and benefits of maturing most people miss.

 Doing nothing means you stumble into old age.

 Since people are only looking at their physical ages, they miss their spiritual and mental growth points.
 As people fear losing memories, they stop being flexible and pushing their minds.

 Exercise, play games, meditate, push and eat better, change up your routines.
 Explore Yoga, Tai Chi, or Qi Gong.
 As you do these simple things, you will mature more gracefully.
 As you play, you will discover depth and skills from your maturing process.

 The maturity level we associate as old age is a lie.
 It’s corruption from not living.
 In aging: age gracefully by accepting you are an elder, with a youthful spirit.

 The trap is embracing old age as only old age.

 As I approach my 60’s, I’m enjoying life more and pushing myself more.
-Being young can make us lazy, we count on it staying the same forever.
+Being young can make us lazy; we count on it staying the same forever.
 Once we mature and become an elder, we discover maturing is about change and pushing oneself always to see what more is around the corner.
-In fact, once taking this more proactive approach, we often have to slow down a bit to allow those younger souls to catch up to us!
+Once taking this more proactive approach, we often have to slow down a bit to allow those younger souls to catch up to us!

 Become an elder that goes beyond and breaks the stereotypes our culture will place upon you.